serut/meteor-coverage/README.md

 }
 ```

-Note that `coverage_app_folder : /path/to/your/meteor/app/` requires to end with a trailing slash
+Note that `coverage_app_folder : /path/to/your/meteor/app/` requires to end with a trailing slash.